Frequently Asked Questions

 Q: Do I need an office to start the program?

 A: Yes, we require a minimum of 500 square feet to set up your program.
 We suggest a short-term lease since your practice will quickly out grow a smaller location within the first year or two.
+Many clients will start with a virtual office or shared office space to get started.

 Q: Is there a better time of the year to begin one of these programs?